DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-11/atmos-movies/_index.md

 - aesthetic

 {{% note %}}

-We'll go into the large-scale _technological, occupational and aesthetic implications_ of the Atmos format on the art and craft of Hollywood sound mixing.
+- **Introduction**: Dolby Atmos has had a transformative effect on the art and craft of Hollywood sound mixing.
+This transformation spans technological advancements, changes in workflow, and shifts in aesthetic considerations.

-_Technological_
+- **Technological Implications**

-The first is based on what Dolby claims is the “intuitive” design of the format, which uses a digital rendering algorithm that is responsive to variations in theater room size and loudspeaker configuration.
-The backward-compatible system aims to simplify distribution with a Digital Cinema Package (DCP) that outputs to different digital sound configurations, including 5.1 and 7.1, in a process Dolby calls “Author Once, Optimize Everywhere.”
+    - **Intuitive Design**: Dolby presents Atmos as an "intuitive" system.
+It uses a digital rendering algorithm that adjusts to variations in theater size and loudspeaker configurations.
+    - **Backward Compatibility**: Atmos aims to simplify distribution through a Digital Cinema Package (DCP) that works with existing digital sound setups, like 5.1 and 7.1.
+Dolby refers to this as "Author Once, Optimize Everywhere."

-_Workflow_

-a shift in creative workflow that requires mixers to adapt their professional style to the nuances of the Atmos system.
-In some cases, Dolby has offered training sessions at their San Francisco and Burbank offices to familiarize mixers with the format.
-While Dolby engineers and consultants claim not to place creative constraints on how film-makers use the system, some mixers have already expressed frustration with the automated algorithm that automatically down-mixes an Atmos pass to 5.1 and 7.1 configurations.
-In this way, mixers “capture their creative content” and then let the algorithm “generate” alternate versions in the box (Dolby Laboratories 2013a: 1, 14)

-_Aesthetic_

-Finally, the persistent strains of “realism” and the promise of “lifelike audio” continue to shape Dolby’s aims for Atmos and multichannel film sound in general.
-These discourses, which feature prominently in the Dolby Atmos White Paper, emphasize the format’s ability to place sounds around the auditorium with a greater level of screen accuracy, leading to what Dolby believes is a “heightened sense of realism without being obvious” (7).
-However, sound mixers often avoid “realism” in favor of dramatic “feel” and other aesthetic factors that push beyond accurate representations of sound/picture scale.
+- **Occupational Implications (Workflow)**
+    - **Professional Adaptation**: Atmos introduces shifts in the creative workflow, requiring mixers to adapt to its unique characteristics.
+    - **Training**: Dolby has offered training sessions at their San Francisco and Burbank locations to help mixers adjust.
+    - **Automated Down-Mixing**: While Dolby claims not to impose creative constraints, some mixers express frustration with algorithms that automatically down-mix an Atmos pass to 5.1 and 7.1 configurations.
+This automatic process could be seen as limiting creative control.
+- **Aesthetic Implications**
+    - **Emphasis on Realism**: Dolby's white paper and other discourses highlight Atmos's ability to create "lifelike audio," aiming for a heightened sense of realism.
+    - **Tension with Artistic Choices**: Many sound mixers prefer focusing on the dramatic "feel" and other aesthetic factors that don't necessarily align with strict realism, creating a potential point of tension between technology and artistry.
+- **Source Citation**: The information is based on academic research and Dolby's own documents, including their White Paper and other official publications from the period between 2010 and 2013.

 {{%/ note %}}